-Description of Mandatory Technical Criterion (MT) Cross Reference to Proposal [Bidder to insert] MT1 The Bidder must provide evidence that their proposed principal researcher is associated with and has access to the resources of an established registered research institution run by a public or private organization.
+Description of Mandatory Corporate Criterion (MT) Cross Reference to Proposal [Bidder to insert] MT1 The Bidder must provide evidence that their proposed principal researcher is associated with and has access to the resources of an established registered research institution run by a public or private organization.
 Registered is defined as having a business number in Canada (registered federally, provincially, or territorially).
 The Bidder must provide the following in their technical bid by bid closure: i.
 A letter of confirmation demonstrating association/employment from an established public or private registered research institution; ii.
-The name, postal address, and iii.
+The name and postal address of the registered research institution; and iii.
 The registered research institution's business number and jurisdiction of the registration.
-MT2 The Bidder must provide evidence that their proposed principal researcher holds at minimum a Master's degree in environmental science, marine biology, oceanography, fisheries science, ecology, or climatology from an accredited institution.
+MT2 The Bidder must provide evidence that their proposed principal researcher holds at minimum a Master's degree in economics, sociology, public policy, environmental science, environmental economics, socioeconomics, fisheries management, or marine policy or marine law from an accredited institution.

 A copy of the degree(s) must be provided in the technical bid by bid closure.

-МТЗ The Bidder's proposed co-researcher and research specialist must each hold any combination of a Diploma, Bachelor's degree, Master's degree, or Doctorate in environmental science, marine biology, oceanography, fisheries science, ecology, or climatology from an accredited institution.
+MT3 The Bidder's proposed co-researcher and research specialist must each hold any combination of a Diploma, Bachelor's, Master's, or Doctoral in economics, sociology, public policy, environmental science, environmental economics, socioeconomics, fisheries management, or marine policy or law from an accredited institution.
 A copy of the degree(s) must be provided in the technical bid by bid closure.
-MT4 At least one of the Bidder's proposed resources, excluding the junior researcher and administrative support staff, must have completed at least one (1) project of at least four (4) months in duration examining Fisheries Resource Management, Marine Ecology, Human-Induced Environmental Degradation, or Natural Resource Economics, that considers multi-jurisdictional governance incorporating a region of at least one province or territory.
+MT4 At least one of the Bidder's proposed resources, excluding the junior researcher and administrative support staff, must have completed at least one (1) project of at least four (4) months in duration in the field of Fisheries Resource Management, Marine Ecology, Human-Induced Environmental Degradation, or Natural Resource Economics, that considers multi-jurisdictional governance incorporating a region of at least one province or territory.
 Multi-jurisdictional governance is defined as more than one jurisdiction or geographical area.
-The Bidder MUST provide the following for the project: a) Name of the client organization; b) Provide a description of the project, including scope, deliverables, objectives to be achieved, and environment type; and c) The start (MM/YY) and end dates (MM/YY) of the proposed resource's involvement on the project.
+The Bidder MUST provide the following for the project: a) Name of the client organization; b) Provide a description of the project, including scope, deliverables, objectives to be achieved and, environment type; and c) The start (MM/YY) and end dates (MM/YY) of the proposed resource's involvement on the project.